czhu12/nft-blog/site/content/posts/mintables-nft-generator-how-to-does-mintables-integrate-with-opensea-and-other-nft-marketplaces.md

 You can find the link to your NFT on OpenSea by clicking on the OpenSea link after an NFT is minted in the bottom left corner.

 ![Mintalbes Intergration with OpenSea](https://i0.wp.com/info.mintables.club/wp-content/uploads/2022/04/image-10.png?resize=980%2C582&ssl=1 "Mintalbes Intergration with OpenSea")

+                                                    Click on OpenSea to see your NFT on OpenSea